crcritel/cloud-networking-resilience/code/bgp/chapter7-pattern-1-outbound-steering.md

 | **Degraded** | > 100 ms (3×) | `DX_DEGRADED_EGRESS` | Backup (Secondary DX or VPN) | Local-pref reduced |
 | **Recovered** | < 100 ms (3×) | `DX_PRIMARY_EGRESS` | Direct Connect restored | Route-map reverted |
 | **Hard Failure** | Link Down | — | Alternate path | BFD triggers fast failover |

+## ⚠️ Disclaimer

+This configuration is provided **for educational and illustrative purposes only**.
+It is a simplified reference example and omits elements essential for production use —
+including **authentication, route filtering, prefix limits, and MD5 session protection**.

+Before implementing:
+- Replace all **IP addresses, ASNs, and communities** with your environment’s actual values.
+- Test configurations in a **lab or staging environment** first.

+> Neither the author nor Apress Media LLC assumes any responsibility for misconfiguration,
+> downtime, or data loss resulting from direct use of this example.